NodeBE4/opinion/_posts/2022-10-17-cnmediaproject.md

 ### 52: [2022-10-19 09:07:21+08:00 推文](https://twitter.com/cnmediaproject/status/1582538861150076928)

-On this note, CMP looks at three simple misunderstandings that unfortunately have dogged the analysis this week of Xi's report to the 20th National Congress of the CCP.<br><br>Marina Rudyak 卢玛丽: 👇 This, people, is why we need to invest massively in Chinese language and decoding Chinese politics literacy.<br>
+On this note, CMP looks at three simple misunderstandings that unfortunately have dogged the analysis this week of Xi's report to the 20th National Congress of the CCP.<br><br>Marina Rudyak 卢玛丽: 👇 This, people, is why we need to invest massively in Chinese language and decoding Chinese politics literacy.<br> <a href="https://twitter.com/ChairmanRabbit/status/1582417462771200000" target="_blank" rel="noopener noreferrer">https://twitter.com/ChairmanRabbit/status/1582417462771200000</a>

 ### 53: [2022-10-19 12:13:03+08:00 推文](https://twitter.com/lauriechenwords/status/1582585595431243777)